fmstacco/its4kids/README.md

 ## Navigation bar

 The Its4kids Blog ensures a smooth user experience with a consistent and responsive navigation design across all pages.
 The header displays the logo and a navigation menu, allowing easy access to different sections of the site.
 Clicking on the logo redirects users back to the Home page.
 To enhance usability, hover effects have been implemented on the menu items, improving the overall user experience.

+Please click on the links below to see the **Navigation bar** for large screen and mobile:

 <details><summary><b>Users Logged out</b></summary><br>